 Coahoma Community College affords the privilege for eligible students to reside in campus residence halls.
 First preference is given to students who are Pell Grant packaged as residents of the State of Mississippi.
 Residence Hall occupants' files are to be completed in the Office of Financial Aid before placement.
 The college has the right to refuse occupancy to any person who might pose a potential threat to the campus community.
-Any person who has been convicted of any criminal act will be considered for housing at the discretion of the Director of Safety and the Vice President of Student Affairs and Support Services.
-The college has three (3) residence halls which are in operation for occupancy.
-Overnight guests are prohibited, unless otherwise cleared by the Director of Housing or dormitory manager.
-Guests are allowed in the residence halls, only if cleared by the dormitory manager.
+Any person who has been convicted of any criminal act will be considered for housing at the discretion of the Director of Safety and the Director of Enrollment and Student Services.
+The college has four (4) residence halls which are in operation for occupancy.
+Overnight guests are prohibited, unless otherwise cleared by the Coordinator of Housing or Residence Hall Managers.
+Guests are allowed in the residence halls, only if cleared by the Residence Manager.
 All guests are subject to all rules and regulations of the college and must sign-in and file a valid State driver's license with the housing director.
 If trespassers are found to be in residence halls, and it is deemed that the occupant(s) is harboring a trespasser(s), then all involved will be arrested and bound over to the courts of Coahoma County.